 With fewer teams involved in each group, betting in the group winner market and backing teams to qualify (or not) have far fewer variables than the tournament market on the whole.
 As a result, odds will be slightly lower, but you have a good chance of earning small, regular returns.
 If you think you’ve spotted a particularly divided group, or a striker who could surprise, but perhaps not last the distance to finish as top goal scorer in the tournament, many online gambling sites also allow you to bet on group and team top goal scorers.
 The group stages are also better indicators of the ultimate winner than you may think.
 Many recent Champions League winners have won their groups on the way to the final, so don’t be afraid to make bold predictions based on success early on.

-Individual match betting in the UEFA Champions League also has a distinct flavour.
+Individual match betting in the UEFA Champions League also has a distinct flavor.
 As well as assessing the usual mix of form, strengths, weaknesses and strategy, there are additional considerations to factor in.
 Talk of a ‘Champions League hangover’ dominates domestic leagues following midweek Champions League fixtures, and there can be no doubt that this factors into managers' calculations.
 With key matches approaching in domestic leagues, you may want to consider whether a manager will rest his best players players: particularly against weaker opposition.

 This can have an effect on numerous markets, from the final result to more specific markets, including total goals scored.
 Once the tournament reaches the knockout phases, match tactics are also affected by the fact that matchups are contested over two legs.
 Reluctance to concede away goals, the advantage of playing the home leg first and the need to overcome aggregate scores should all be factored into gamblers’ betting strategies.